-Laboratory testing of uncomplicated illness (patients who fit the ILI case definition) is NOT routinely recommended, as it provides no advantage in the management of individual patients.
+Laboratory testing of non-severe or uncomplicated illness (patients who fit the ILI case definition) is NOT routinely recommended, as it provides no advantage in the management of individual patients.
 Testing can be considered for the following patients:

-- Patients who meet the criteria for complicated or severe influenza, where a laboratory diagnosis will assist in patient management. - Clusters of cases where a diagnosis of the cause of the outbreak is needed (e.g. within institutions such as healthcare facilities, nursing homes).
-First 2-3 cases to be tested, thereafter testing not required.
+- Patients who meet the criteria for severe or complicated influenza, where a laboratory diagnosis will assist in patient management. - Clusters of cases where a diagnosis of the cause of the outbreak is needed (e.g. within institutions such as healthcare facilities, nursing homes).
+First 2-3 cases to be tested, thereafter testing not required. - In cases where avian influenza is suspected (e.g. among individuals with exposure to birds and animals)